nyacly/runyoro-llm-data-pipeline/README.md

 ### Expected Output (`processed_data/`)

-After running the pipeline, the `processed_data/` directory will contain the cleaned and structured data, organized into subdirectories based on the processed data type:
+After running the data processing pipeline, the `processed_data/` directory will contain the cleaned and structured data, organized into subdirectories based on the processed data type:

 *   `processed_data/processed_text/`: Contains `.txt` files with extracted and cleaned text from PDFs, images, text files, and websites.
 Each file will correspond to a processed text source.
 *   `processed_data/processed_audio/`: Contains `.wav` files of standardized audio segments extracted from raw audio files.